The True Benefits of SEO

 When it comes to internal linking, just use common sense!

-Let’s say you have a piece of content that lays out the top marketing strategies for 2018.
+Let’s say you have a piece of content that lays out the top marketing strategies.
 If you’ve covered any of those strategies in greater depth before, that would be a perfect opportunity to link to one of your own more in-depth resources.

 Be sure to weave them in naturally and in relevant locations.
 Don’t stuff them into content for no reason!